 4. THE PROPOSAL STAGE

 4.1.
 Calls for proposals

-Calls for proposals for specific targeted research projects will be published in the Official Journal of the European Communities and widely published by other means, including the Cordis web-site and through the National Contact Point network.
+Calls for proposals for co-ordination actions will be published in the Official Journal of the European Communities and widely published by other means, including the CORDIS web-site and through the